andres-erbsen/dename/README.md

    us know how it went, and whether you'd like to have your server added to a public list of [community servers](community-servers.md).

-   Four people interested about `dename` OpenSMTPD are encouraged to join our irc channel: #dename @ irc.freenode.net
+   People interested about `dename` are encouraged to join our irc channel: #dename @ irc.freenode.net

 [OpenPGP]: https://andreser.scripts.mit.edu/blog/2013-08-10-how-to-use-openpgp-for-email-in-1000-words/
 [`ssh` host key]: http://www.rackspace.com/knowledge_center/article/rackspace-cloud-essentials-checking-a-server%E2%80%99s-ssh-host-fingerprint-with-the-web-console#Explaining